 - Or the other direction: adding some super automated passive revenue (like going the private label FBA route, which a lot of people are doing now).

-My dilemma: A lifestyle business vs. a business-business
+The entrepreneur’s dilemma: lifestyle business vs. a “real” business

 On this existential quest, I had a bigger, identity-based question to answer.

 There are two kinds of entrepreneurs (maybe three).

 - Those who are fueled by the drive to build something.
 (The larger, the more satisfying.)